 Any parent familiar with the nightly homework struggle knows that where homework gets done can become just a much of an issue as when homework gets done.
 So a common set of questions we often get from parents is: “Are there any best places to do homework?
 And where should we avoid?”

-In this post, we’ll outline our top 3 choices for best places to do homework, along with some areas we recommend you avoid.
+In this post, we, together with an expert paper writer from a top write my college paper writing service for students, will outline our top 3 choices for best places to do homework, along with some areas we recommend you avoid.

 Now let’s start off by saying, even though we’ll outline some good choices for homework spots, each child has their own particular learning preferences.